ncase/anxiety/scenes/act1.md

 b: Good thing you've got *me* to protect you from pain!

-h: Instagram.
-One more.
+h: Last one.
+Instagram.
 What you got?

 h: It's... more party pictures.